Sydney Kentridge: Honours

 Kentridge is a Knight Commander of the British Order of St Michael and St George (1999) and a Supreme Counsellor of the South African Order of the Baobab in Gold (2008).
 He has been awarded an Honorary LL.D. by the Universities of Leicester (1985), Cape Town (1987), Natal (1989), London (1995), Sussex (1997), Witwatersrand (2000) and Buckingham (2009).
 He was elected an Honorary Fellow of Exeter College, Oxford – his alma mater – in 1986.
 He is also a Fellow of the Institute of Advanced Legal Studies (1997), an Honorary Fellow of the American College of Trial Lawyers (1998) and an Honorary Member of the New York City Bar Association (2001).
 In March 2013, Kentridge was interviewed on the British radio show Desert Island Discs.
 In May 2013, he received a lifetime achievement award at the inaugural Halsbury Legal Awards.
 The South African General Bar Council awards an annual prize in Kentridge's name, the Sydney and Felicia Kentridge Award, for excellence in public interest law.

 In November 2020, at the age of 98, Kentridge received the Helen Suzman Lifetime Achievement Award at the Absa Jewish Achiever Awards, in recognition of his legal career in South Africa and the United Kingdom.
 A biography of Kentridge focusing on his major apartheid-era cases, authored by Thomas Grant QC, was published in July 2022.

 Personal life

 In 1952, Kentridge married Felicia Geffen, a lawyer and anti-apartheid activist who co-founded the South African Legal Resources Centre (LRC); Kentridge himself was a founding trustee of the LRC.
-He has lived in Maida Vale, London, since the 1990s, and has four children, nine grandchildren and two great-grandchilden.
+He has lived in Maida Vale, London, since the 1990s, and has four children, nine grandchildren and two great-grandchildren.
 Kentridge's eldest son is the South African artist and filmmaker William Kentridge.
-Sydney Kentridge is a keen fan of cricket and opera, and is a cousin of the South African American musician and composer Trevor Rabin.
+Sydney Kentridge is a fan of cricket and opera, and is an uncle of the South African American musician and composer Trevor Rabin.
 He turned 100 in November 2022.